Migrating Amazon OpenSearch Service indexes using remote reindex

 " } }

-Reindex data between OpenSearch Service domains when the source is in a VPC
+Reindex data between OpenSearch Service domains when the remote is in a VPC

-You can use the console, AWS CLI, or API to create a VPC endpoint connection.
-This option creates a PrivateLink connection that allows resources in the local VPC to privately connect to resources in the remote VPC.
+If your local domain uses OpenSearch version 1.0 or later, you can use the console or the AWS CLI to create an AWS PrivateLink connection.
+An AWS PrivateLink connection allows resources in the local VPC to privately connect to resources in the remote VPC within the same AWS Region.

 You can use remote reindex with the console to copy indexes between two domains that share a VPC endpoint connection.